BradPatras/basic-remote-configs/README.md

   "arrayOfWords": ["super", "duper", "simple", "configs"] }
 ```
 `ver` is an integer value representing the config file's version.
-It's not required, but if it's present the client libraries will use this value when deciding if a their local cache needs updating.
+It's not required, but if it's present the client libraries will use this value when deciding if their local cache needs updating.

 ## In practice
 This repo is hosting an [example config json file](/examples/simple.json).
 This example config is currently being consumed by the [Android](https://github.com/BradPatras/brc-android) and [iOS](https://github.com/BradPatras/brc-ios) library's sample apps.